sven-lange-last/cloud-logs/priority-insights/log-record-field-types/README.md

 The Priority insights feature is based on the [OpenSearch Project](https://opensearch.org/).
 If you already know OpenSearch, the concepts will sound familiar to you.

 What is important to know: The Store and search feature in IBM Cloud Logs works differently than Priority insights.
 Store and search uses dynamic types and is not affected by mapping exceptions.
-If you miss log records in Priority insights queries, use the same query in "All Logs" on the "Logs" page or submit it on the "Archive query" page.
+If you miss log records in Priority insights queries, use the same query in "All Logs" on the "Logs" page.
 The Store and search feature requires that you connect an IBM Cloud Object Storage (COS) bucket to your IBM Cloud Logs service instance.

 ## Parsing log records into fields